publicissapient-france/sim-service/readme.md

 }
 ```

-Farm send Bill to /city/bank
+## Bill

-Store send Bill to the /city/bank
+* Farm send Bill to /city/bank
-* Bill
+* Store send Bill to the /city/bank

 ```json
 {